luizalmeida16/interview-calendar-API/README.md

 * Docker -> (https://www.docker.com/)

 ## Installation
-Clone this repository and install the project with the following command:
+Clone this repository and then install the project with the following command:
-* run command docker-compose up
+* docker-compose up

 #### Run tests
 Go to the project folder and run the following command: